JustTryingToCod3/practice-site/whatsnext.md

 **Practice Test**

-  Showcase a practice test the user can interact with
+  A practice test that will be updated as we go with the programming concepts we learn

   Do the logic first, then the graphics later